avaloki108/gambit-web3/README.md

 If you have ideas for interesting mutations or other features, we encourage you to make a PR or [email](mailto:chandra@certora.com) us.

+## Certora Prover Integration

+This repository includes a toolkit for integrating Gambit with Certora Prover for automated mutation testing of Solidity specifications.
+This helps detect vacuous or weak CVL specifications by identifying mutants that survive formal verification.

+### Toolkit Components

+- `scripts/mutate.sh`: A wrapper script that validates prerequisites, generates mutation-enabled prover configurations, runs certoraMutate, and summarizes results including survivor analysis with spec improvement recommendations.

+- `templates/`: Contains configuration templates:
+  - `mutation.conf.json`: Template for Certora Prover configuration with mutations block supporting Gambit-driven mutants and manual regression mutants.
+  - `gambit.json`: Template for Gambit configuration with Solidity remappings, source root, and mutation operator options.

+- `examples/`: A minimal working example including:
+  - `SimpleMath.sol`: Sample Solidity contract with arithmetic operations.
+  - `SimpleMath.spec`: CVL specification for formal verification.
+  - `prover.conf`: Prover configuration with mutations block.
+  - `README.md`: Step-by-step instructions for running the example.

+- `docs/TROUBLESHOOTING.md`: Comprehensive troubleshooting guide covering certoraMutate failures, Gambit-only debug runs, package path validation, and platform-specific caveats.

+### Usage

+1. Ensure you have `certora-cli` and `gambit` installed and accessible on your PATH.

+2. Copy and customize the templates in `templates/` for your project:
+   - Modify `gambit.json` with your Solidity file paths, remappings, and mutation preferences.
+   - Update `mutation.conf.json` with your CVL spec and contract details.

+3. Run `./scripts/mutate.sh --json path/to/your/config.json` to execute mutation testing.

+4. Review the output for survivor mutants and actionable recommendations for strengthening your CVL specifications.

+See `examples/README.md` for a complete walkthrough of the mutation testing workflow.

+This integration focuses on anti-vacuity by treating surviving mutants as gaps in specification strength, providing concrete suggestions for CVL improvements.

 ## Credits
 We thank
 [Oliver Flatt](https://www.oflatt.com/) and